Free Shipping on Orders Over $75

 This salad basically comes straight from the countryside of Mt.
-Rokko in Kobe, but with my spin on it of course.
+Rokko in Kobe from my Japanese "mom", Yoko, but with my spin on it of course.
+She called it a fresh tsukemono, but I transferred it into a salad.
+This salad was one of the most popular dishes at my restaurant Nojo.
 The most important ingredient in the salad is the cucumber.
 Also very important are good quality soy sauce, rice vinegar and sesame oil.

 8 Japanese cucumbers